BIMSBbioinfo/projectTemplate/README.md

 __any_other_folder/__  → (optional) any other folder that is needed for the organization of the project

-## Coding conventions:
+## Coding conventions for scripts/notebooks:
 Workhorse of data analysis projects are scripts/notebooks.
 Example https://github.com/BIMSBbioinfo/projectTemplate/blob/main/scripts/hyperHypoCompare.R

-While the sections below might be changing dynamically during the project.
+While the sections below might be changing dynamically during the project for a script.
 It is essential this part is kept up-to-date as much as possible.
 Especially when a script is producing essential plots or tables that will be needed for the publication or report.

 ### Goal of the script